Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 Remember that Jupyter Everywhere does not have user accounts or a backend database to store user data and notebooks grouped by accounts.
 The frontend runs in what is termed the "Simple Interface", or more technically, the "single-document mode" of JupyterLab, which we customise heavily by disabling and reimplementing Jupyter extensions to provide a more user-friendly experience.
 This means there is no visible file browser or file management interface in Jupyter Everywhere, to avoid unnecessary complexity.
 <!-- link to simple interface docs in jupyter -->

 Hence, users need to upload notebooks manually to a JupyterLite instance before the Jupyter Everywhere session is instantiated.
+This introduces some challenges, as the main entry point for Jupyter Everywhere is a landing page that does not have access to the JupyterLite in-browser file system, since JupyterLite is not yet running at that point, and no internal plugins are loaded.
+JupyterLite only starts up once the user is redirected to the JupyterLite application URL, which resides one level deeper, i.e. `/lab/` relative to the landing page.

+This means that not only do we need to provide a way for users to upload notebooks to JupyterLite before it starts up, but we also need to ensure that the uploaded notebooks are available in the user's Jupyter Everywhere session.

-The main entry point for this is the Jupyter Everywhere landing page, where we've added an "Upload a Notebook" button that lets users select a local IPyNB file from their computer and upload it to the JupyterLite file system.
+We achieved this by adding an "Upload a Notebook" button that lets users select a local IPyNB file from their computer and upload it to the JupyterLite file system.

-Here is a quick walkthrough of how it works behind the scenes.
+Here is a quick walkthrough of how it works behind the scenes:
 <!-- add pictures -->

 When the user clicks the "Upload a Notebook" button, a file input dialog is opened, allowing the user to select a local IPyNB file from their computer.
 Once the file is selected and uploaded, we use the Web Storage API, to store the contents of the uploaded notebook in `localStorage` without interacting with the sharing service or requiring the user's explicit consent.